austenc/alpine-day-2021/README.md

 This repository contains the slides and demos for my talk from Alpine Day 2021.
 Below, you'll find a description of the files it contains.
 To navigate through the slideshow, load the php file in a browser and use the arrow keys to move between slides.

+**If you check out the commit history you can replay the changes I made during the talk.
+Enjoy!**
 ---

 ### The Files